Find out more about the Goldies Lorikeet.

 It is not unusual for chicks to be plucked in the nest but they feather up quickly after fledging.

-The likelihood of plucking is increased if the nest becomes damp.
+The likelihood of plucking of a Goldies Lorikeet is increased if the nest becomes damp.

 The nest litter needs to be changed every two days, preferably avoiding handling the chicks — just removing and replacing the wood shavings around them.